 To us, Little Compton is a very special place.
 We share a history deeply linked to the landscape, appreciated by multiple generations of families who have made Little Compton their year-round or summer home.
 However, this special place is fragile, prone to the creep of suburbanization, which would forever change the unique, rural character of Little Compton.

 As such, those who love this place are called to be its stewards.
 We are responding to this challenge with a two-phase strategy:

 A Call to Stewardship

-- Phase 1 aims to raise over $1,ooo,ooo.
+- Phase 1 raised over $1,ooo,ooo.
 Earnings from these reserves will support operations that include current land protection projects, annual stewardship responsibilities for conserved properties, and educational programming for the community.
-The Campaign is well underway and will culminate next summer, on July 16, with a Celebration of Sakonnet Preservation’s 50th year conserving and stewarding properties.

 - Phase 2 which will allow us to focus more of our fundraising on future land protection projects, collaborating with other local organizations, as needed, in order to safeguard with easements or acquire properties outright that preserve what we value about this unique community.

 We continue to accept donations for Phase 1.
 Gifts of any size are welcome and appreciated.

 As one option for giving, we have established a “Family Stewardship Circle” to encourage generational giving as part of the Campaign.
 With a commitment of $10,000 or more, payable over a period of up to five years, you can become a Member of the Circle.
 We hope that joining this group will provide your family with: